nirgeier/KubernetesLabs/Labs/24-HelmOperator/README.md

 38   #  type: ClusterIP
 ```

-- Apply the changes
+- Apply the changes:

 ```sh
 # Apply the changes
 kubectl apply -f config/samples/demo_v1alpha1_nginx.yaml
 ```

-- Check to see that the operator is working as expected
+- Check to see that the operator is working as expected:

 ```sh
 # Ensure that the nginx-operator still running